tldr-pages/tldr/pages/common/gist.md

 `gist -p -d {{"A meaningful description"}} {{file.txt}} `

-- Read contents from STDIN and create a gist from it:
+- Read contents from `stdin` and create a gist from it:

 `{{echo "hello world"}} | gist`